ayeuhugyu/PepperBot/notes.md

   - p/eval can now be piped to grep
   - p/chatbubble now has piping support, nothing uses it yet though

+**gpt stuff:**

+- tool calls have been improved, instead of using my own system i am yet again using another openai feature. i've found one that allows for tools but without the usage of the stupid assistants api, resulting in only a little bit slower response times, compared to the much slower times the last time i tried this. this has several benefits:
+  - tool calls can no longer be messed up, so never again will you see $EXEC_TOOL stuff
+  - custom prompts can now use tool calls
+  - tool calls will take less time to process because the AI doesn't need to spend time writing $EXEC_TOOL or the text he likes to write around it
+- gpt conversations are now MUCH more customizable via the use of p/gpt setparam
+- gpt responses now use openai's seeding feature so they can be reproduced

 **actual content:**

 - command data has been overhauled